 Penny does not charge for the event, but would appreciate it if you would pass out order forms to the students a few days before the event, and purchase some copies from the CODE BUSTERS CLUB series for the school library or to give to students are especially deserving.
 Schools can contact the publisher directly to buy the books, or purchase them from the author.
 (If the school is outside the San Francisco Bay Area, she asks for transportation and lodging to be covered.)
 She’s happy to send a copy of the first book in the series if you’d like to review it.

 Below you’ll find comments by teachers, principals, and librarians, plus a teacher’s guide, and photos from her events.
-For more information or to arrange a visit, contact her at the address below, or her publisher, Egmont USA, at 212-685-0102.
+For more information or to arrange a visit, contact her at the address below, or her publisher, Lerner at 1(800)328-4929.

 From Kirkus Reviews: THE SECRET OF THE SKELETON KEY: